laurieskelly/srccon-data/2014/transcripts/Session_21_Web_Native_Storytelling_fixed.md

 >&gt;So I'm curious about sort of the project management aspect of it.
 Because you were working with this other team as well as your own reporters, so you were really kind of working with a lot of different people.
 Did you do weekly meetings?
 I mean how did you kind of coordinate that all and kind of keep it rolling at the same time with everyone knowing what their tasks were and their deadlines and all of that?

-SESSION LEADER:  Yeah, a lot of meetings.
-And product management was sort of a coteam.
-Becky Lettenberger who also was on my multimedia team of photographers and videographers, she doesn't quite know how to product manage data reporters just yet, so they were sort of managing it together, but we would have weekly meetings?

 >&gt;Yeah, we had weekly iteration reviews that we meet with everybody on the project, including like Steve Inskeep would come to the meeting and see our progress.
 Also Brian when he was around would also get involved.
 So that keeps us in check and plans out and we work for the week and then what we get done, we present it and move on from there.
 It allows us to you know, pivot when we need to.
 If something didn't work.
 OK, let's try this week, see if that works, go down this pathway.
 Yeah.